By the ChromaPrint AI Team

 • Difficult photos produce inconsistent results.
 Heavy backlighting, motion blur, very complex backgrounds with overlapping subjects, and low-resolution photos (under 800px on the short edge) all reduce output quality.
 The free preview shows you this before you spend a credit.

 • Not a general-purpose image editor.
 ChromaPrint AI does one thing: convert photos to coloring-page line art.
 It does not remove backgrounds, retouch photos, vectorize output to SVG, or provide manual editing tools.
-If you need those, you need a separate tool.
+If you need those, separate tools handle each task: remove.bg for background removal, Inkscape (free) for vector tracing.

 • Group shots are harder.
 Photos with more than three or four people produce less precise individual face detail compared to close-up portraits.
 Large group shots at distance are the weakest use case.